aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-specific-operations/aspose-imaging-java-png-to-jpeg-conversion/_index.md

 license.setLicense("path_to_your_license_file");
 ```

+## How to compress PNG to JPEG in Java?

+Load your PNG with `Image.load("source.png")` and immediately save it as a JPEG using `JpegOptions`—this two‑step pattern handles large files efficiently and gives you full control over output quality.
+For batch jobs, reuse the same `JpegOptions` instance to minimise object creation overhead.

-## Implementation Guide
+## Implementation guide

-### Load a Large PNG Image
+### Load a large PNG image

-#### Overview

-Loading large images efficiently is crucial to prevent memory issues and ensure smooth processing.
-Aspose.Imaging simplifies this with its robust image handling capabilities.

-#### Step-by-Step Instructions

-**1. Import Necessary Classes**

-Start by importing the required classes:
+The `Image` class is Aspose.Imaging's core object that represents any raster image in memory.
+Using it correctly prevents out‑of‑memory errors when dealing with high‑resolution PNGs.

 ```java
 import com.aspose.imaging.Image;
 ```

-**2. Load the Image**
+### Load the image

-Use the `Image.load()` method to load your PNG file into memory:
+The `Image.load()` method reads the PNG file and returns an `Image` instance ready for further processing:

 ```java
 try (Image image = Image.load("YOUR_DOCUMENT_DIRECTORY/halfGigImage.png")) {